 The Maryland Professional Photographers Association, the official Maryland state affiliate of the Professional Photographers of America (PPA), is committed to the artistic, technical, personal, and business success of the professional photographer.

 Montpelier Arts Center is a dynamic, multifaceted arts destination located on the grounds of historic Montpelier Mansion in northern Prince George’s County.
 Located on the grounds of the historic Montpelier Mansion, the center houses three galleries, artist studios, a metal casting facility, gas- and electric-fired kilns, a digital lab, and classrooms.
 The goal of the Montpelier Arts Center is to enrich the communities of central Maryland by providing quality visual, literary, and performing arts programs.

-The North Bethesda Camera Club was founded in 1965 with the goal of producing better photographers through assignments and competition.
+The North Bethesda Camera Club was founded in 1965, making it one of this area’s oldest camera clubs.
+It’s goal is to help produce better photographers through assignments and competition.
 The 175 members of NBCC meet in Rockville, Maryland on most Wednesdays from September through May.